paulkamsteeg/ru-ai-pacman/1-python/readme.md

 **Exercise 5:** Write a new script file in which a list is created containing some strings, with at least some letters in uppercase.
-Then a list comprehension is performed which, from that list, generates a lowercased version of each string that has length greater than five.
+Then a list comprehension is performed which, from that list, generates a new list containing all the strings that have a length greater than 5, converted to lowercase.

 #### Beware of Indentation